Developer

 }

-Create a URL with temporary permissions to download a specific object to a client using the createDownloadUrl method.
+To create a URL with temporary permissions to download a specific object, use the createDownloadUrl method.
 The created URL will expire after 1 hour.

 To integrate with the frontend, use the objectStore bridge API's download method.